openbikesensor/portal/README-prod.md

                     \---:80[other-service]
 ```

-# Before getting started.
+# Before Getting Started

 We assume, we have two (sub)domains, which point to the same server ip-address,
 for example by using CNAME DNS entries.
 This documentation assumes the following two domains:

 * api.example.com